 Anyway please enjoy!

-When Danni Williams moved to Hawaii all that she wants is to keep her head down and survive the year she had to stay there.
-The last thing she expected was to meet Steve McGarrett, a man who pays her little attention and is more intent on getting her blown up.
-Danni has a job to do though and one way or another she is going to do it (Female Danny)
+When Danni Williams moves from New Jersey to Hawaii due to a custody arrangement with her ex-husband, all she wants to do is to do her job, keep her head down and survive the time she has to stay there.
+The last thing she expected was to meet Lieutenant Commander Steve McGarrett, a man whose motto in life seems to be shoot first and ask questions later, and end up not just on his task force but also as his new partner.
+It's certainly not easy but Danni has a job to do and one way or another she is going to do it.

 Take the rest of the day Williams